In-Vivo-Group/generative-biology/manuscript.md

 ## Introduction

-- Background on role of DNA as carrier of genetic information
+- Background on the role of DNA as a carrier of genetic information
 - Promise of generative models to advance DNA research
-- Scope focused on latest advances in DNA prediction and design
+- Scope focused on the latest advances in DNA prediction and design

 ## Sequence Modeling

-- Transformer architectures for modeling DNA sequences
+### Transformer architectures for modeling DNA sequences
+The HyenaDNA paper introduces a new genomic foundation model called HyenaDNA that can process DNA sequences at single nucleotide resolution with ultralong context lengths up to 1 million base pairs - a 500x increase over previous transformer models.
+HyenaDNA uses a parameter-efficient convolutional architecture that allows it to scale subquadratically with sequence length, enabling the use of full genome-scale context.
+On a range of regulatory genomics prediction tasks, HyenaDNA matches or exceeds the performance of previous state-of-the-art models while using 1500x fewer parameters and 3200x less pretraining data.
+HyenaDNA also demonstrates the ability to perform challenging species classification using the full mutational profile visible at 1 million base pairs of context.
+The authors explore new training techniques to enable ultralong sequence modeling as well as prompt-based tuning methods for rapidly adapting to new tasks without updating pre-trained weights @doi:10.48550/arXiv.2306.15794.

-- Pretraining on large genomic datasets
+### Pretraining on large genomic datasets
-- Applications in variant calling and annotation
+### Applications in variant calling and annotation

 ## Regulation Prediction